39digits/dotfiles/README.md

 - **For Code Editor:** _Source Code Pro for Powerline_

 Both fonts can be found in the `fonts` directory which will need to be manually installed.
 You can open the current folder inside Windows Explorer by typing `explorer.exe .` from the Linux shell.

-You will need to manually install these fonts.
-While, on **MacOS** these will be automatically installed within the provided `boosters` file.

 Configure your terminal to use _MesloLGS NF_ as the default font to get the most out of the terminal prompt we install for ZSH.
 If you don't want to use a Powerline font on the prompt you can run `p10k configure` after installation completes and configure the prompt to not use icons at all.